SaveTheAles/cyber.py/docs/index.rst

 ..
-Terra SDK documentation master file, created by sphinx-quickstart on Sat Feb  6 06:21:18 2021.
+Bostrom SDK documentation master file, created by sphinx-quickstart on Sat Feb  6 06:21:18 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.